 Figuring out how medical bills are paid after a car accident is one of the most stressful challenges that people injured in an auto accident have to face.

 The injuries, the pain, and the upending of our lives are all made worse by the worry of how you can pay for the medical care and treatment you’ve already received and the care you will need to recover.
 We worry about the EMS bill, the emergency room bill, the tests we’ve already had in the hospital and the treatment we will need.
-How are all of these medical bills going to be paid?
+How are all of these medical bills after a car accident going to be paid?

 Below I will answer these questions and explain how under Michigan’s No-Fault auto insurance law people can get their medical bills paid after a car accident.

 First step to getting medical bills paid after a car accident in Michigan

 The first step to getting your medical bills paid after a car accident – and protecting your legal rights under the No-Fault law is to file an application for No-Fault benefits with your auto insurance company.

 We recommend that you file your No-Fault application IMMEDIATELY after the accident.
-If your application – which is also called a “written notice of injury” – is not filed “within 1 year after the accident,” then your claim for payment of medical bills and other No-Fault benefits will be automatically denied under Michigan law.
+If your application – which is also called a “written notice of injury” – is not filed “within 1 year after the accident,” then your claim for payment of medical costs and other No-Fault benefits will be automatically denied under Michigan law.
 (MCL 500.3145(1))

 It’s important to include as much information as possible about the “nature of [your] injury” or injuries in the application.
-Failure to include necessary “injury” information in your application could result in your auto insurance company refusing to pay medical bills related to the injury, claiming that the injury must not be related to the accident because it wasn’t identified in your application for No-Fault benefits.
+Failure to include necessary “injury” information in your application could result in your auto insurance company refusing to pay for treatment related to the injury, claiming that the injury must not be related to the accident because it wasn’t identified in your application for No-Fault benefits.

 Who pays medical bills after a car accident in Michigan?